Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/feature_engineering_on_fabric/README.md

 # Introduction

-This article will guide you to build a feature engineering system based on Azure Machine Learning Managed Feature Store and Microsoft Fabric.
+This article will guide you to build a feature engineering system based on Azure ML managed feature store and Microsoft Fabric.
+Here is the high-level architecure diagram:

 ![Architecture](./images/fs_architecture.png)
-As the diagram shows above, running on Microsoft Fabric, a data pipeline lands, ingests and transforms the incoming data.
-The transformed data is registered as features in Azure Machine Learning Managed Feature Store.
-The features are then can be used for model training and inferencing.
-In the meantime, the data lineage of both the data pipeline and features are tracked and monitored by Azure Purview.
+This architecture utilizes Microsoft Fabric as the data analytics platform.
+A data pipeline lands, ingests, and transform the incoming data.
+The transformed data is registered as [features](https://learn.microsoft.com/azure/machine-learning/concept-what-is-managed-feature-store?view=azureml-api-2#what-are-features) in Azure ML managed feature store.
+These features are used for model training and inferencing.
+Concurrently, the data lineage of both the data pipelines and the features is tracked and monitored using Microsoft Purview.

 ## Getting Started